xiwenc/python-flask-app-testing/docs/python-flask-app-testing.md

 Other non-functional requirements are:
 - Simplicity: someone with low programming skills should be able to extend or create new test cases based on existing ones
 - Fast: ideally the test case completes in milliseconds
-- Readability: conventional programming best practices should be applied to tests also like short but descriptive variable names
+- Readability: conventional programming best practices should be applied to tests also, like short but descriptive variable names

 # Example: Simple REST API with Flask